-The Note holder had sold the rights to the Promissory Note to a third party, Bush Management Company, which entity had commenced proceedings to appoint a Receiver, which was granted by order dated April 20, 2018.
-A demand was issued by the Note holder on the Radcliff Property.
-An offer was made by the Company to Quit Claim the property to the Note holder in exchange for a release of all liability under the Note.
+As of June 1, 2018, the Company assigned its interest in the Radcliff Property to the noteholder who sold the rights to a third party, Bush Management Company, thereby settling the Promissory Note.
+Bush Management Company, had commenced proceedings to appoint a Receiver, which was granted by order dated April 20, 2018.
+An offer was made by the Company to Quit Claim the property to the Bush Management in exchange for a release of all liability under the Note.
 As of June 1, 2018, the offer was accepted and a Settlement Agreement entered into.
 The Company has assigned its interest in the Radcliff Property to Bush Management Company by Quit Claim as of June 1, 2018.